Instructor driving ability test: preparation and booking

-The second qualifying test to become a registered large goods vehicle (LGV) instructor is a practical test to show that your own driving is of a suitable standard.
-The test covers all the elements of the practical LGV test but at an advanced level: you’ll need to show a very high standard of competence.
+The second qualifying test to become a registered heavy goods vehicle (HGV) instructor is a practical test to show that your own driving is of a suitable standard.
+The test covers all the elements of the practical HGV test but at an advanced level: you’ll need to show a very high standard of competence.
 You must show that you have a thorough knowledge of the principles of good driving and road safety, and that you can apply them in practice.

 You must pass the theory test before you can book the practical test, and you should not book it until your instructor says you’re ready.